Alejogb1/job-board/blog-data/how-to-stub-promises-using-sinon.md

 id: "how-to-stub-promises-using-sinon"
 ---

-Alright, let's tackle stubbing promises with Sinon.
+, let's tackle stubbing promises with Sinon.
 This is a topic I've spent a good amount of time with, having debugged quite a few flaky test suites back in my days working on a complex microservices architecture, where proper mocking and stubbing were absolutely paramount.
-A lot of our interactions were asynchronous, relying heavily on promises, and getting the stubs *just so* was critical.
+A lot of our interactions were asynchronous, relying heavily on promises, and getting the stubs _just so_ was critical.
 Let's dive into how to do this effectively, keeping things practical and focused on real-world scenarios.

 The fundamental idea behind stubbing promises is to replace an actual asynchronous function, which returns a promise, with a controllable substitute.
 This substitute allows us to dictate how that promise resolves or rejects, giving us granular control over the asynchronous behavior in our tests.
 Sinon, thankfully, provides robust tools for accomplishing this.